HTTP5214-Winter2023/Automation-1/Stand-up-log/rachana.md

 <h3>Date: 28-03-2023</h3>
 Me and Madiha having some time today evening so we decide to debug as we are little back for testing

-Try to debugging and create a validation for each of the field as per regx pattern use.
-Finally found button issue; Button is out side of the form thats the reason it not working. so Clean up work and finish code in well manner.
+<p>Try to debugging and create a validation for each of the field as per regx pattern use.
+Finally found button issue; Button is out side of the form thats the reason it not working. so Clean up work and finish code in well manner.</p>

-Completed entire form validation and Had user testing with developer friend(Working as a backend developer).
+<p>Completed entire form validation and Had user testing with developer friend(Working as a backend developer).</p>

-Result of User Testing: All the fields are quick easy to use except of Regx pattern one so as per their suggestion no any developer remind regx pattern button they can google and found but that only suggestion we got during user testing.
+<p>Result of User Testing: All the fields are quick easy to use except of Regx pattern one so as per their suggestion no any developer remind regx pattern button they can google and found but that only suggestion we got during user testing.</p>

 <h3>Date: 29-03-2023</h3>
 <h4>Meeting:7 Jaclyn, Work topic: Discuss CSS work and how we will generate outout </h4>

-Share entire work with team member and as they test found no eror.
+<p>Share entire work with team member and as they test found no eror.
 User output now storing in console.
 So as per discusstion with team udip and navdeep start work on finding way to generate loop as we are stuck at to export randexp.js function.
 Me and Madiha work on to store output in HTML file.
 So we had completed task during class time.
 Edd value with DOM manupulating.
-Disa start work on contact form generating and Jacly mention she will start work on CSS soon.
+Disa start work on contact form generating and Jacly mention she will start work on CSS soon.</p>

 GitHub Read me: https://github.com/HTTP5214-Winter2023/Automation-1